-Recognizing the unique needs of the nontraditional learner, who may be managing personal, professional, and collegiate careers, the Evening College structure supports full-time or part-time evening study for qualified adult students.
-Students enrolled in Business Administration or Human Development programs normally attend classes on Monday through Thursday evenings.
-Students may enroll in September, January, or March.
-Students in the above programs may also earn a minor in Sociology, Psychology, or Human Resource Management.
+Recognizing the unique needs of the nontraditional learner, who may be managing personal, professional, and collegiate careers, the Evening College supports full-time or part-time evening study for qualified adult students interested in earning degrees in Human Development or Business Administration.
+Most classes are offered on Monday, Tuesday, and Thursday evenings beginning at 5:50 pm.
+In addition, Evening students may register for the online core classes offered by the College.